-You can also subscribe to text message or calendar notifications of individual events through our website and mobile app.
+You can also subscribe to text message or calendar notifications of individual events through our website.

 The dates and times of the blood donation events are inconvenient for me.
 Can the events be organised in the evenings or on weekends?

 It is in our and the local donors’ interests to ensure that there are enough donors to attend every blood donation event.
 As such, we strive to organise the dates and times for the events so that they suit as many donors as possible.

 The opening hours are limited due to the availability of suitable locations as well as logistical issues.
 We must be able to send off the blood on the day it was collected to make sure it can be transported to Helsinki by the next morning.